fortrabbit/help/docs/craft-tune.md

 ### Using project config

-Note that with Craft 3.5, the `useProjectConfigFile` config setting [has been deprecated](https://craftcms.com/knowledge-base/upgrading-to-craft-3-5#project-config-workflow).
 Craft will now always create multiple project config files in the `/config/project` directory.

 With the [fortrabbit/craft-auto-migrate](https://github.com/fortrabbit/craft-auto-migrate) package, Project Config changes are applied automatically every time you `git push` changes.